MrAirspace/aircraft-flight-schedules/README.md

 ![image](https://github.com/user-attachments/assets/b96a126c-00aa-4076-9882-f5a84669eb13)
 Aircraft coverage of ADSBlol initiative.
 Time of day ~13:00 UTC to have reasonable ops in all continents - no midnight situation in major markets (image above)

+# Data Enrichment - Against Limited Coverage in Certain Areas
+Given potentially limited ADS-B reception coverage of the ADSBlol initiative in certain continents, some aircraft tracks start after the airport of origin or end before the airport of destination.
+For those cases, the flights data has been enhanced by looking up the aircraft flight callsign and matching it with the open-source aircraft callsign vs route dataset of [vradarserver/Andrew Whewell](https://github.com/vradarserver/standing-data/tree/main/routes/schema-01).

+# Data Enrichment - GPS Spoofing
+Given ADS-B transmissions simply sending location data, wrong location data as a result of GPS spoofing can also be transmitted.
+Once more, the added column with callsign vs route lookup allows to filter out those flights where aircraft emitted wrong position data.

 # License